sbrajesh/bpdev-username-availability-checker/readme.txt

 See [Username Availability Checker plugin page](http://buddydev.com/plugins/bpdev-username-availability-checker/ "Plugin page" ) for screenshots.

 == Changelog ==
+= 1.1.4 =
+ * Improve error messages show to the user on invalid username.

 = 1.1.3 =
  * Tested with WordPress 5.2.1/BuddyPress 4.3